header layer

 The following audiometric descriptors are used to describe the severity of a hearing loss.
 These are the British Society of Audiology Guidelines for Audiological descriptors:

 The Service is staffed by 3 part-time advisory teachers.
-These teachers are experienced teachers with an additional qualification in working with children and young people who have hearing difficulties and also have British Sign language skills to level 3.
-They have specialist knowledge of the equipment used to help with hearing loss and classroom acoustics as well as an understanding of the affects a hearing loss may have on learning and development.
-One is a qualified Educational Audiologist .
+These teachers are experienced teachers with an additional qualification in working with children and young people who have hearing difficulties.
+They also have British Sign language skills to level 2 or 3.
+They have specialist knowledge of the audiological equipment that is used to help with hearing loss and classroom acoustics, as well as an understanding of the affects a hearing loss may have on learning and development.

 Who does our Service provide for?